scalacenter/course-management-tools/docs/workflows.md

   come in.

 A _linearized_ repo is a git repository in which each exercise in the CMT main repo repository is "mapped" to a commit.
-We'll the same main repository `lunatech-beginner-quarkus-course-v2` as before to illustrate the _linearize_/_delinearize_ workflow.
+We will use the same main repository `lunatech-beginner-quarkus-course-v2` as before to illustrate the _linearize_/_delinearize_ workflow.